Methodology, definitions and country groupings

 - North and Central Asia (NCA): Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Russian Federation, Tajikistan, Turkmenistan, Uzbekistan.

 - Pacific: American Samoa, Australia, Cook Islands, Fiji, French Polynesia, Guam, Kiribati, Marshall Islands, Micronesia (Federated States of ) (Micronesia (F.S.)), Nauru, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu.

-- WB Upper middle income economies: American Samoa, Armenia, Azerbaijan, China, Fiji, Georgia, Indonesia, Iran(Islamic Rep. of), Kazakhstan, Malaysia, Maldives, Marshall Islands, Russian Federation, Samoa, Thailand, Tonga, Turkey, Turkmenistan, Tuvalu.
+- Upper middle income economies: American Samoa, Armenia, Azerbaijan, China, Fiji, Georgia, Kazakhstan, Malaysia, Maldives, Marshall Islands, Palau, Russian Federation, Thailand, Tonga, Türkiye, Turkmenistan, Tuvalu.

-- WB High-income economies: Australia, Brunei Darussalam, French Polynesia, Guam, Hong Kong (China), Japan, Macao (China), Nauru, New Caledonia, New Zealand, Northern Mariana Islands, Palau, Republic of Korea, Singapore.
+- High-income economies: Australia, Brunei Darussalam, French Polynesia, Guam, Hong Kong (China), Japan, Macao (China), Nauru, New Caledonia, New Zealand, Northern Mariana Islands, Republic of Korea, Singapore.

 Other Asia-Pacific groupings

 Within Asia and the Pacific, the following groupings are also presented in the database: